folio-org/folio-org.github.io/guidelines/development-design-review.md

 ### Technical Council (TC)

-The technical council is responsible for providing technical oversight across the whole of FOLIO.
+The Technical Council is responsible for providing technical oversight across the whole of FOLIO.

 They are responsible for FOLIO Architectural Blueprint and the RFC process.